freshollie/UsbGps4Droid/README.md

 The current updates include:

+### 2.1
+- Added option to start service on bootup
+- Added option to set the system clock to the gps clock (10 seconds after connecting the clock will be set)
+- Other code fixes

 ### 2.0

 - Added information interface which shows the log of information being received from the GPS device.